Fernthedev/beatsaber-quest-porting-guide/README.md

 You cannot fix it easily either.
 You either fix your CRASH_UNLESS condition or fix your C# method call, depending what is the cause.
 You _can_ try to catch the exception, though this is undefined behaviour and we don't support it _yet_ in the community.

+### ACCERR
+While this crash is a rare error, it can occur by attempting to access memory which is not allowed.
+The GC is a probable cause, though it can also be bad casting.

+*This is rather vague since I'm not very familiar with the crash myself*

 ## Optimizations
 There's many ways we can optimize our mod to be as fast, or even _faster_ than the PC counterpart.